flieckster/04-Web-APIs/README.md

 * input by the user is shown to save user intials into localstorage

 NOT WORKING****
-* display of high score of the user is not done yet, JSON
+* display of high score of the user is not done yet, JSON parse and retriavel of the local storage is still incopmlete.